adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 adds five additional properties to the class - we'll discuss those in more details during the [Data Access and Offline Sync][int-data] chapter.

-Finally, let's look at the `Controllers\TodoItemController.cs`:
+Finally, let's look at the table controller for the example TodoItem table.
+This is located in `Controllers\TodoItemController.cs`:

 ```csharp
 using System.Linq;